Terms of Service

 (b) We will own all Intellectual Property Rights in all Material created by us prior to your agreement to these Terms and we will also own all Intellectual Property Rights in all Material following your agreement to these Terms if such Intellectual Property Rights were not created specifically for you (“Equisolve-Owned Developed Material”) excluding any Client Material (as defined below) or Client-Owned Developed Material incorporated therein.
 We hereby grant you and your Affiliates (as defined below) a nonexclusive, non-transferable, royalty-free license to Use only that Equisolve-Owned Developed Material needed to receive the benefits of the Services and the Deliverables during the Term.
 For purposes of these Terms, “Affiliate” means, with respect to any entity, any other present or future entity which, directly or through one or more intermediaries, Controls, is Controlled by or is under common Control with such entity or its successors and, “Control” and its derivatives means with respect to any entity either: (i) the ability to direct the management or policies of such entity, or (ii) the legal, beneficial or equitable ownership, directly or indirectly, of fifty percent (50%) or more of the capital stock (or other ownership interest, if not a corporation) ordinarily having voting rights of such entity.

 5.2 Equisolve Material.
-As between us and you, we (or, to the extent applicable, third party licensors), own all copyrights, patents, patent applications, mask works, trade names, logos, trademarks, service marks, trade secrets, moral rights and other proprietary and intellectual property rights of whatever nature (“Intellectual Property Rights”) in and to all Material (as defined below) that we create, furnish or make available in connection with the Purchase Order Agreement or these Terms (“Equisolve Material”).
+As between us and you, we (or, to the extent applicable, third party licensors), own all copyrights, patents, patent applications, mask works, trade names, logos, trademarks, service marks, trade secrets, moral rights and other proprietary and intellectual property rights of whatever nature (“Intellectual Property Rights”) in and to all material that was not specifically created for you in connection with the Purchase Order Agreement (“Equisolve Material”).
 Subject to any limitations or restrictions set forth in agreements between us and third party licensors, we will grant you a nonexclusive, non-transferable, royalty free license to operate, maintain, modify, enhance and prepare derivative works of, and otherwise use, in accordance with the Purchase Order Agreement and these Terms and for the sole purpose of receiving the Services from us, any Equisolve Material furnished to you pursuant to the Purchase Order Agreement or these Terms.
 Unless otherwise set forth in the Purchase Order Agreement, your license to Equisolve Material hereunder is solely during the Term and expressly conditioned upon the appearance and reproduction of any trademarks, copyrights, or other proprietary notices as such appear on the Equisolve Materials, in the exact form and incorporated into any Deliverables and materials prepared for you hereunder.

 5.3 Third Party Material.